josejhkim/tp/docs/UserGuide.md

 - Retrieves a summary overview of the active wedding.
 - No additional arguments are required.
-- The overview includes key details such as the number of tables and guests and the list of guests invited.
+- The overview includes key details such as the number of tables and persons and the list of persons invited.

 **Examples:**
 - Running `weddingOverview` after setting an active wedding displays the wedding's summary details.